flyway/flywaydb.org/documentation/usage/commandline/index.md

 Flyway will automatically detect and use any logger class that it finds on its classpath that derives from any of the
 following:
- - the Apache Commons Logging framework <code>org.apache.commons.logging.Log</code>
+ - the Apache Commons Logging framework <code>org.apache.commons.logging.Log</code> (including Log4j v1)
  - SLF4J <code>org.slf4j.Logger</code>
+ - Log4J v2 <code>org.apache.logging.log4j.Logger</code>
  - the Android builtin log <code>android.util.Log</code>

-The simplest pattern to achieve this is to put all the necessary jar files in Flyway's `lib` folder and any configuration in the FLyway root folder.
+The simplest pattern to achieve this is to put all the necessary jar files in Flyway's `lib` folder and any configuration in the Flyway root folder.
-For example, if you wished to use <b>log4j</b> with the Flyway command line, you would achieve this by placing the log4j jar file <code>log4j-&lt;version&gt;.jar</code> and the corresponding configuration file <code>log4j.xml</code> like this:
+For example, if you wished to use <b>log4j</b> v2 with the Flyway command line, you would achieve this by placing the log4j jar files and the corresponding configuration file <code>log4j2.xml</code> like this:

 <pre class="filetree"><i class="fa fa-folder-open"></i> flyway-{{site.flywayVersion}}
   <i class="fa fa-folder"></i> conf